-This post for the perfect gluten-free chocolate chunk cookies is sponsored by Happy Egg Co.
+This post for my chunky gluten-free chocolate chip cookie is sponsored by Happy Egg Co.
 Please read my disclosures for details on how I work with brands.

-To me, the perfect chocolate chip cookie is chewy, gooey and has that perfect chocolate-to-dough ratio.
+To me, the perfect gluten-free chocolate chip cookie is chewy, gooey and has that perfect chocolate-to-dough ratio.

 The perfect cookie is warm, fresh out of the oven and even slightly undercooked to ensure it’s extra gooey and chewy.